waynegraham/registry.clir.org/_projects/2015-to-uplift-his-morals-and-save-his-soul-digitizing-t.md

 ---
 layout: project
-title: ""To uplift his morals and save his soul": Digitizing the Records of the American Seamen's Friend Society, 1828-1975."
+title: "To uplift his morals and save his soul": Digitizing the Records of the American Seamen's Friend Society, 1828-1975.
 ---